LynnLvC/tech-life-of-me/_pages/about.md

 ### Microfluidic Platform for Quantification of Specific Proteins in a Single Cell
 **2014.08 -- 2018.05**

 The number of specific proteins in a single cell could be a marker for cell status.
 In this PhD project, I designed and delivered a microfluidic platform, which is capable of quantifying specific proteins at the single-cell level and potentially executing cancer diagnosis.

-> **Responsibility:**
+**Contributions:**

 -   Designed and optimized the geometry of microfluidic chips (COMSOL) and improved the fabrication process by soft photolithography in the cleanroom.
 -   Built a laser-induced protein-quantification system based on conventional microscopy, including laser optical path design, precise fluid control using a feedback control loop, data acquisition and real-time data visualization (LabView).